jonathanstathakis/cms/burgundy.md

 								* Irancy:
 																+ light reds made from PN.
 								* St-Bris:
 								+ Appellation of Sauvignon Blanc.
 Only one in Burgundy.

-*describe each of the smaller production districts of burgundy mentioned above*
+- Côte Chalonnaise:
+								* Montagny:
+																+ white wine
+								* Bouzeron:
+																+ aligoté only
+								* Givry:
+																+ red or white
+																+ best wines in region
+																+ much more red than white
+																+ PN
+								* Mercurey:
+																+ same as Givry
+- Mâcon:
+								* Pouilly-Fuisse:
+																+ includes fruit from four communes: Fuissé, Solutré-Pouilly, Vergisson, and Chaintré
+																+ geography dominated by 2 rocks: Solutré and Vergisson
+																+ most highly regarded appellation in the area
+																+ one of the first French whites to enter US market for mass consumption
+																+ only CH
+								* St. Veran:
+																+ split in 2 by Pouilly-Fuisé
+																+ production levels similar to Pouilly-Fuissé
+																+ quality generally lower than Pouilly-Fuissé.

 ### Classic Vintages